 It reproduces by spores like other fungi, however since the spores of a truffle cannot be released underground they are spread in the feces of the animals that eat them.

-Finding truffles is traditionally done with a “truffle hog”.
-This is a female pig that naturally searches for truffles as part of her diet.
+Finding truffles is traditionally done with a "truffle hog".
+This is a female pig that naturally searches for the treat as part of her diet.

-There are several types of truffles.
-Most are considered either white or black, although there is a variety of truffle that is considered red because its flavor is reminiscent of berries.
+There are several types.
+Most are considered either white or black, although there is a variety that is considered red because its flavor is reminiscent of berries.

 This is the black truffle on the menu of many gourmet restaurants.
 It grows by oak and hazelnut trees and can reach weights of up to 4 ounces each.
 They grow primarily in France, although some other European countries have them, and are harvested in the autumn and winter months.

-The burgundy truffle is a type of black truffle and has been well known in the world of the gourmand since medieval times.
+A type of black truffle that has been well known in the world of the gourmand since medieval times.
 It has a coffee colored interior and smells a bit like cornmeal.
 It is most often used with fresh vegetables.

 These black truffles have a hard shell and dark flesh with veins of white running throughout.
 It has a light scent and delicate flavor and is very inexpensive.
 Oils made with this truffle will not have the rich flavor of other truffle oils and this is what you most often find at your grocers.